MikeGriffinReborn/EntitySpaces/README.md

     foreach (Employees employee in coll)
     {
-        // Each employee's FirstName has an 'a' in
+        // Each employee's FirstName contains an 'a'
     }

     // Clear the filter